odinuv/web/en/apv/slides/sql-join/slides.md

 <section markdown='1'>
 ## INNER JOIN Operator
-- It is possible to join tables with Cartesian Product, but `JOIN` is more flexible.
+- Can join with Cartesian Product, `JOIN` is more flexible.
 - `SELECT * FROM persons INNER JOIN contact ON persons.id_person = contact.id_person`
 - Selects rows from both tables which satisfy the join condition (1:1 or 1:1..N).
 - Selects all persons which have some contact.